 Who should use it?

 Scientists involved in drug development, clinical research or basic life science research who are looking to run large-scale discovery studies to address the low abundant plasma proteome.
-Olink Explore is available as a fee-for-service offering to screen our entire library of more than 1460 proteins, for studies using plasma or serum samples only.
+Olink Explore is available as a fee-for-service offering to screen our entire library of more than 1460 proteins, for studies using plasma, serum or CSF samples only.
 Samples can be run by our Analysis Service labs in Boston, MA or Uppsala, Sweden.

 For an overview of the practical details involved in ordering a study, sending samples and receiving results using Olink Explore 1536, PLEASE READ OUR GUIDE.

-For those looking to run more targeted biomarker studies and/or sample matrices other than plasma and serum, we recommend our portfolio of well-established Olink Target panels (96-plex with qPCR readout).
+For those looking to run more targeted biomarker studies and/or sample matrices other than plasma, serum or CSF, we recommend our portfolio of well-established Olink Target panels (96-plex with qPCR readout).
 Please visit the main Olink website for more details (link below).
 Alternatively, if you have any questions about either of the Olink platforms, please contacts us (link below).